What is World No Tobacco Day?May 31, 2019

 Since the latter half of the 20th century, the American government has been launching campaigns to end the use of tobacco.
-Around the world, other countries are demanding taxes on the sale of cigarettes, limited amount of advertising, and graphic pictures and text placed on all cigarette cartons as warnings to the risk of the general population.
+Around the world, other countries are demanding taxes on the sale of cigarettes, a limited amount of advertising, and graphic pictures and text placed on all cigarette cartons as warnings of the risk to the general population.

 What Are the Dangers Associated with Tobacco?

 There are many dangers associated with tobacco that scientists and health professionals have known about for centuries.
 The addictiveness of nicotine has also been studied since the 1700s.
 It has been associated with burning of the lining of the lungs, and with cancer.
 Tobacco can cause complications and diseases such as COPD, lung cancer, strokes, aneurysms, ectopic pregnancy, arthritis, and many more.
-In the United States, 500,000 people die from tobacco related illness each year.
+In the United States, 500,000 people die from tobacco-related illnesses each year.